 The long-term clinical results of stent placement to treat PAD are comparable to those of aortofemoral artery bypass surgery, with a much lower risk of associated morbidity and mortality.
 Surgery should be reserved for the rare patient in whom stenting can’t be done or fails.5

 Early Warning Symptom for the #1 Killer of Women Is Under-recognized

 Heart disease is the #1 killer of women in the United States.
 Peripheral arterial disease (PAD)—clogged or narrowed arteries in the legs—is a red flag that the same process may be going on elsewhere because PAD is associated with other life-threatening vascular diseases.
-Through early detection, interventional radiologists can save women from future stroke, heart attack, and early death.
-To combat this major public health issue, the Society of Interventional Radiology recommends greater screening efforts by the medical community through the use of the ankle brachial index (ABI) test.
+Through early detection, The Memphis Vascular Center interventional radiologists can save women from future stroke, heart attack, and early death.
+To combat this major public health issue, the Society of Interventional Radiology recommends greater screening efforts by the medical community through the use of the ankle-brachial index (ABI) test.